mtwn105/journal-cli/README.md

-# journal-cli
+# Journal CLI

-A CLI to write journal for you and save it to a Notion database!
+## A CLI to write journal for you and save it to a Notion database!